awesomeeng/awesome-server/README.md

  - Integrated with AwesomeLog for easy logging if you want it.
  - Extensible with custom Servers or Routers.

-## Why Another API Server solution?
+## Why another API Server solution?

 AwesomeServer is similar to Express, or Fastly, Hapi, etc. and those are all good products.
 AwesomeServer just provides a different apporach to API Server code; one we think is cleaner and more understandable.
 If you want to use Express/Fastly/Hapi/whatever, that's perfectly fine by us.
 But if you want to try something a little cleaner, with less clutter, consider AwesomeServer.